Policy on the Acceptable Use of Information Technology Resources

 University policy X-1.00(A), "Policy on Acceptable Use of Information Technology Resources" specifies that "Those using university IT resources, whether at the university or elsewhere, are responsible for complying with security standards set forth by the Vice President and Chief Information Officer (VP/CIO)."
 The following are those standards:

-Web Accessibility Standards (IT-3) (replaced by the Interim University of Maryland Web Accessibility Policy VI-10.0(E) on September 12, 2017)
+Web Accessibility Standards (IT-3) (replaced by the University of Maryland Web Accessibility Policy VI-10.0(E) approved on an interim basis September 12, 2017 then amended and approved April 5, 2018)

 Student Network Guidelines